-Compatible growth from System/360 operating systems to a 4341 Processor virtual storage environment can be achieved using Disk Operating System/Virtual Storage Extended (DOS/VSE) and Operating System/Virtual Storage 1 (OS/VS1), which is extended to support the 4341 Processor as of Release 7.
-DOS/VSE is a compatible extension of DOS/VS Release 34, which utilized DOS Version 4 as a base, while OS/VS1 is based on OS MFT.
-DOS/VS Release 34 will also operate correctly in the 4341 Processor but will not be modified to support its features.
+Compatible growth from System/360 operating systems to a 4341 Processor virtual storage environment and compatible transition from System/370 operating systems can be achieved using Disk Operating System/Virtual Storage Extended (DOS/VSE) and Operating System/Virtual Storage 1 (OS/VS1), which support the 4341 Processor.
+DOS/VSE is a compatible extension of DOS/VS Release 34 (which utilized DOS Version 4 as a base) that provides significant new function and performance features.
+OS/VS1, which is based on OS MFT, is extended to support the 4341 Processor as of Release 7.